 Recycled products are a step in the right direction, but still require manufacturing, packaging and responsible disposal.

 Use your shirt!

 Just kidding – but that’s actually on the right track.
 Ditch paper towels and napkins completely by switching to reusable cloth napkins and rags.
-This could be old cut-up shirts or dish rags, or a set of Organic Unpaper Towels by Dot and Army.
-These paper towel alternatives are made from 100% Global Organic Textile Standard (GOTS) certified cotton.
-GOTS is a meaningful certification that “covers the processing, manufacturing, packaging, labelling, trading and distribution of all textiles made from at least 70% certified organic natural fibres.”
+This could be old cut-up shirts or dish rags, or UNpaper Towels from Marley’s Monsters or cloth napkins from Dot and Army.

-A set of 12 Organic Unpaper Towels costs $44 with a flat $6 shipping fee, while a 12 pack of Bounty Double Roll paper towels cost $19.89 on sale.
+A set of 24 UNpaper Towels from Marley’s Monsters costs $54, while a 12 pack of Bounty Double Roll paper towels cost $19.89 on sale.
 I’m not a math whiz, but even I can see that the Unpaper Towels – which can be washed and reused for many years – become the cheaper option after the third purchase of Bounty paper towels.

 As with most products, the eco-friendly version may cost a little more up front, but pays for itself over time and replaces the single-use products that stress our planet.